Sector Development Archives - ISO-BEA

 • The proposal aims to build on the existing work in the Indigenous screen sector, advancing the learning and training outcomes for Indigenous screen based creatives, and aims to create lasting infrastructure for Indigenous storytelling and cultural enrichment.

-• Feasibility
+• Feasibility and Execution

 • The team demonstrates the capacity, knowledge and expertise to be successful and complete the project deliverables as proposed.
 Any gaps in their experience are addressed by bringing in collaborators;